leanprover/lean3/hott/book.md

 - 3.2 (Propositions as types?): [types.univ](types/univ.hlean)
 - 3.3 (Mere propositions): [init.trunc](init/trunc.hlean) and [prop_trunc](prop_trunc.hlean) (Lemma 3.3.5).
 - 3.4 (Classical vs. intuitionistic logic): decidable is defined in [init.logic](init/logic.hlean)
-- 3.5 (Subsets and propositional resizing): Lemma 3.5.1 is subtype_eq in [types.sigma](types/sigma.hlean), we don't have propositional resizing as axiom yet.
+- 3.5 (Subsets and propositional resizing): Lemma 3.5.1 is subtype_eq in [types.sigma](types/sigma.hlean).
+We have not declared propositional resizing as an axiom.
 - 3.6 (The logic of mere propositions): in the corresponding file in the [types](types/types.md) folder. (is_trunc_prod is defined in [types.sigma](types/sigma.hlean))
 - 3.7 (Propositional truncation): [init.hit](init/hit.hlean) and [hit.trunc](hit/trunc.hlean)
 - 3.8 (The axiom of choice): [choice](choice.hlean)